 Once or twice a year I offer a private workshop in writing from nature called “Wild Writers Seminar.”
 I enjoy the personal contact with writers at many stages of development, and I find my fellow writers a source of inspiration and encouragement.
 Contact me for information about the next opportunity (and visit the Wild Writers Seminars page).

 The “Daylighting the Invisible” workshop (derived from my 2009 book What We Love Will Save Us) is designed to encourage creativity by connecting people with the wild, hopeful, dangerous forces of everyday life.
 We work on telling the truth.
-We try to “participate joyously in the sorrows of life” (Joseph Campbell).
-We make ourselves partners with resurrection biology and let the surprises take us to new places.
+We make ourselves partners with what I call “resurrection biology” (which is, after all, a redundancy — all biology is self-renewing!). . . and we let the surprises take us to new places.

 The Writing Life: